lvarin/websocat-template/README.md

 ![Proxy](websocat-diagram.drawio.png)

-Traffic will come to the `websocat` client to any given configured port, it will be then translated to be transmitted suing a "binary websocket", and relayed to the websocket entry point in OpenShift OKD/Rahti.
+Traffic will come to the `websocat` client to any given configured port, it will be then translated to be transmitted using a "binary websocket", and relayed to the websocket entry point in OpenShift OKD/Rahti.
 This traffic will be "translated back" to the original format before `websocat` was involved and relayed to the configured service in the configured port.